History of Ha

 History of Ha (Historya ni Ha) is a 2021 Philippine historical drama film written, directed, and edited by Lav Diaz.
 It premiered at the BFI London Film Festival on October 12, 2021 as part of the Dare section.
 It earned seven nominations at the 2022 Gawad Urian Awards including Best Film, Best Actor, and Best Direction.
 The Young Critics' Circle awarded it Best Picture for 2021 and Best Actor for John Lloyd Cruz.

 Premise

-Hernando Alamada (John Lloyd Cruz) realizes the Philippines is experiencing a bitter transition yet again after the president, Ramon Magsaysay, unexpectedly dies in a plane crash.
+Hernando Alamada realizes the Philippines is experiencing a bitter transition yet again after the president, Ramon Magsaysay, unexpectedly dies in a plane crash.
 Alamada treads on an aimless journey and descends into absurd madness before finding redemption.